 Thanks to the rapid investments flowing into telehealth, recruitment bonuses for teletherapy have become common.

-In the past, DirectShifts has been able to offer up to $700 to any counseling professional based on demand.
+In the past, DirectShifts has been able to offer up to $700 to any therapists based on demand.
 Bonuses of $100 are more likely.

 Recruitment bonuses vary, but you can look for virtual counseling jobs on DirectShifts or elsewhere.

 Teletherapy provides a steady income stream to pay off student loans and ongoing practice costs.
 The advantage of consistent, flexible, low-pressure work can sustain the ebbs and flows of in-person practice.
-Teletherapy can be a great part of a mental health therapist career.
+Teletherapy can be a great way for therapists to supplement their income.

-DirectShifts still has still teletherapy openings available for counselors, psychiatrists, and social workers nationwide.
-Apply online for an interview within 1 business day.
+DirectShifts has several teletherapy openings available for therapists, counselors, psychiatrists, and social workers nationwide.
+Apply for jobs now for a fulfilling career in teletherapy.